temporalio/proposals/nexus-and-alo/milestones.md

 * Works in single and cross cluster scenarios

 ## Phase 1 (Supporting internal HTTP APIs)

+**Usage scenarios**:
+- Exposing Temporal application to a Temporal consumer (Nexus)
+- Exposing Temporal application to a non-Temporal consumer (Nexus + ALO)

 **Rationale:** Internal APIs will offer a low risk entrypoint into the problem space, giving us time and feedback needed to deliver a killer public facing solution.